open-component-model/ocm-spec/README.md

 ## Open Component Model (OCM)

-The *Open Component Model (OCM)* is an open standard for a technology-agnostic and machine read-able format to describe software-bill-of-deliveries (SBOD) with the focus on the software artefacts which have to be delivered for software products.
+The *Open Component Model (OCM)* is an open standard for a technology-agnostic and machine-readable format to describe software-bill-of-deliveries (SBOD) with the focus on the software artefacts which have to be delivered for software products.